AammarTufail/Biol217-2024/Tutorial_Day4.md

 Do not forget to activate the conda environment

 ```
-conda activate /home/sunam225/miniconda3/miniconda4.9.2/usr/etc/profile.d/conda.sh/envs/anvio-7.1
+conda activate anvio-8
 ```

-First you can use the following command to get a list of your collections:
+First, you can use the following command to get a list of your collections:

 ```
-anvi-summarize -p /PATH/TO/merged_profiles/profile.db -c /PATH/TO/contigs.db --list-collections
+anvi-summarize -p /PATH/TO/merged_profiles/PROFILE.db -c /PATH/TO/contigs.db --list-collections
 ```

 Then use anvi-summarize as displayed below.